Dželaludin Muharemović

-Dželaludin Muharemović (born 23 March 1970) is a Bosnian professional football manager and former player who is the current manager of Chinese club Guangxi Pingguo Haliao.
+Dželaludin Muharemović (born 23 March 1970) is a Bosnian professional football manager and former player.
+He is currently the manager Chinese club Guangxi Pingguo Haliao.

 Club career

-As a kid, Muharemović started playing football for his hometown club Željezničar.
+As a child, Muharemović started playing football for his hometown club Željezničar.
 He was considered to be one of the biggest prospects in the club and when he had reached the senior squad, he was sent on loan to UNIS Vogošća.

 In 1992, war in Bosnia and Herzegovina began and every football activity was stopped.
 However, the club was reestablished soon and Muharemović played in the first Bosnian championship in 1994.
 After that, he moved to Croatian side Zagreb.

 One year later, he returned to Željezničar and in a course of ten seasons he played more than 300 official games for the club, scoring 127 goals.

 In the winter of 2001, Muharemović moved to rich Russian second division club Volgar Astrahan.
 He stayed there less than a year, as he returned to Željezničar in autumn.

 In the spring of 2005, he declared that he was retiring from football.
 Muharemović played in 172 league games for Željezničar, scoring 112 league goals in the process, a club record.
 He is also the joint highest goalscorer in the history of the club, alongside Josip Bukal, scoring 127 goals in all competitions.